nashville-software-school/front-end-curriculum/14-javascript-102/exercises/CHATTY.md

 1. When return key is detected, you'll create a new message (*see details below*).
 1. Create a button to clear all messages.
 1. When the user clicks the clear messages button, all current chat messages should be removed from the application.
+1. If there are no messages, then the clear messages button should be disabled (*see example above*).
 1. The navigation bar should remain at the top of the screen, even if the contents of the page start to scroll.

 ### Options